 Now, we recognize who our audience is and what they’re searching for.
 So, now, it is time to create your content.

-There are many different formats when it comes to content creation, but your content should always be focused on your target keywords.
+There are many different formats for content creation, but your content should always be focused on your target keywords.

 Low-quality content can impact your SEO, so make sure you are only developing high-quality content to reach high-quality leads.